cupy/cupy/docs/source/tutorial/basic.rst

 * Management of a set of parameterized functions (a.k.a. "model" in most frameworks)
 * Optimization of parameters

-By reading this section, you will come to be able to
+After reading this section, you will be able to

-* Compute gradient of some arithmetics,
+* Compute gradients of some arithmetics
-* Write multi-layer perceptron with Chainer.
+* Write multi-layer perceptron with Chainer

 Core concept